 LISTING IN STOCK EXCHANGES & PAYMENT OF LISTING FEES

-The equity shares of your Company continued to be listed on BSE Limited and NationalStock Exchange of India Ltd. the premier stock exchanges of the country having nationwidetrading terminals.
-The listing fee for the year 2015-16 was paid to these stockexchanges on time.
-Your Company has executed fresh Listing Agreements with both the stockexchanges within the stipulated time as required under SEBI (LODR) Regulations 2015 whichcame into force on 01-12-2015.
+The equity shares of your Company continued to be listed on BSE Limited and NationalStock Exchange of India Ltd the premier stock exchanges of the country having nationwidetrading terminals.
+The listing fees for the year 2016-17 were paid to these stockexchanges on time.

-Annual connectivity fees and custody fees/issuer fees for the year 201516 were paid toboth M/s National Securities Depository Ltd. and M/s Central Depository Services (India)Ltd. on time.
+Annual connectivity fees and custody fees/issuer fees for the year 2016-17 were paid toboth M/s.
+National Securities Depository Ltd. and M/s.
+Central Depository Services (India)Ltd. on time.

 BUSINESS RESPONSIBILITY REPORT

 In line with Regulation 34(2)(f) of SEBI (LODR) Regulations 2015 a BusinessResponsibility Report for 2016-17 describing various initiatives taken by the Company onsocial environmental and governance perspective is attached at Annexure-III whichforms part of this Annual Report.